Klaus (film): Plot

-In 19th-century Norway, the Royal Postmaster General has enrolled his lazy and self-centered son, Jesper Johansen, into the Royal Postman Academy.
-When Jesper deliberately underperforms in his training, intending on returning to his privileged lifestyle, his father gives him an ultimatum, assigning him as the postman of the distant, northern island town of Smeerensburg and tasking him with establishing a post office there and posting 6,000 letters within a year.
-If Jesper fails, he will be cut off from the family's fortune.
+In 19th-century Norway, the Royal Postmaster General has enrolled his lazy, spoiled, and self-centered son Jesper Johansen into the Royal Postal Academy.
+When Jesper deliberately underperforms in his training for 9 months intending on returning to his privileged lifestyle, his father gives him an ultimatum; he is to be the postman of the distant, northern island town of Smeerensburg, where he must establish a post office there and post 6,000 letters within a year.
+If Jesper fails to get them, he will be cut off from the family's fortune.

-Jesper finds Smeerensburg comprised almost entirely by two feuding familial clans, the Ellingboes and the Krums (who have been in conflict with each other since the Stone Age).
-Desperately seeking letters from the townsfolk to no avail, Jesper finds an isolated house far outside of town, discovering it to be filled with handmade toys and inhabited by an elderly, reclusive woodsman named Klaus.
+Jesper meets Mogens, the ferryman of Smeerensburg, and finds the town composed almost entirely of two feuding familial clans: the Ellingboes and the Krums.
+After a week of desperately seeking letters from the townsfolk to no avail, Jesper finds an isolated house far outside of town, filled with handmade toys and he then encounters an elderly, reclusive woodsman named Klaus.
 Terrified by Klaus' imposing appearance, Jesper flees, leaving behind a drawing from one of Smeerensburg's Krum children.
-Klaus forces Jesper to enter the boy’s home to secretly deliver a toy, which delights the child.
+As Jesper attempts to leave Smeerensburg, Klaus forces him to enter the boy’s home to secretly deliver a toy, which delights the child.

 Word of the toy delivery spreads to the other children, who go to Jesper the next day believing they will receive a toy if they send Klaus a letter.
-Jesper capitalizes on the idea to make progress on his goal and asks Klaus if he can donate his toys; Klaus reluctantly agrees, provided they operate at night and Jesper continues delivering the toys in secret.
-The Krum boy's toy leads him to play with an Ellingboe girl, much to their clans’ outrage.
+Jesper capitalizes on the idea to make progress on his goal, and asks Klaus if he can donate his toys.
+Klaus reluctantly agrees, provided they operate at night and Jesper continues delivering the toys in secret.
+The Krum boy's toy leads him to play with an Ellingboe girl, much to their clans' outrage.
 As more children write letters to Klaus, Jesper tells a boy who had earlier ridiculed him that Klaus knows whenever any child misbehaves and only gives toys to good children.
-This prompts the children to perform acts of kindness, which gradually inspire the rest of the townsfolk to end their ancient dispute and make Smeerensburg a happy town.
+This prompts the children to perform acts of kindness, which gradually inspires the rest of the townsfolk to end their dispute.
 The children ask bitter teacher-turned-fishmonger Alva to teach them to read and write so they can send letters; her faith restored, she uses her escape savings to reopen her school.